 We all deal with stress from time to time, with some periods of our lives being more stressful than others.
 Everyone handles stress differently; some can cope with stress better than others, and some give in to the slightest bit of stress.
 Some use positive coping mechanisms like exercise and meditation, while others use negative coping mechanisms like substance use or other destructive behaviors.
 With all this increase in stress over recent years and decades, modern medicine has demonstrated within the past few years the effects stress can have on our physical and mental health, both long-term and short-term.

-Taking care of yourself and your mental health continues to be at the forefront of priorities in 2022, especially with the increase in mental health symptoms noted since the start of the pandemic1.
+Taking care of yourself and your mental health continues to be at the forefront of many of our priorities, especially with the increase in mental health symptoms noted since the start of the pandemic1.
 Exercise has been shown to reduce depressive symptoms and prevent symptoms from forming2.
 It also has a strong correlation to preventing cognitive decline3.
 Exercise can reduce inflammation through various mechanisms/pathways and positively affect mental health and well-being4, among many other positive benefits.
 Now more than ever, it is important to take care of your mental health and prioritize it.
 Our bodies are designed to move, and as shown previously, it has a direct correlation to mental well-being.
 A relatively “easy” way to do that is through exercise.

 One of the best changes I have seen in the medical community since I joined as a physical therapist is recognizing the importance of mental health and its impact on all aspects of our lives.
 The pandemic has increased the overall prevalence of depression and depression-like symptoms.
 This increase has led to many new individuals being unsure of how to take care of their mental health.
 Even though it will take a qualified practitioner to diagnose a mental health disorder properly, there are a few things that you can do to help prioritize your mental health.